SimplePrutik/Random/Pseudo-Random Generators.md

   **c("Uniform" = Pi_unif(100000), "LCG" = Pi_LCG(1234567890, 100000), "LFSR" = Pi_LFSR(1234567890, 100000))**

+Compiling with accuracy 100000 will take about 9 minutes.
 As result you will see a tab with three named columns with appropriate result for each one.

+#Conclusion

+Uniform distribution took 1st place, LFSR - vice-champion, LCG - consolation prize